MythFinance/docs.myth.finance/src/immutability.md

 For the platform operator to upgrade the code, they must first "dissolve" all protesting user tokens:

 - redeem the tokens
-- send them their ALGO+ASA equivalent to the user that deposited them
+- send them their `ALGO`+ASA equivalent to the user that deposited them

 _Note: when dissolving protesting stake, funds flow from the contract to the user directly, without intermediation by the platform operator._